A mindset of service: M&E systems that win accolades from program management teams

 M&E specialists cite numerous examples as evidence of the lack of appreciation for their work.

-They note, for example, that project leadership teams do not make the necessary budget available for M&E activities; yet, they expect the M&E function to produce results.
+They note, for example, that program leadership doesn’t make the necessary financial resources available for M&E activities; yet program leaders expect the M&E function to produce results.

-As further evidence of the lack of appreciation for their work, M&E specialists cite the reluctance of project management – and sometimes even of donors – to capture the lessons learned from project implementation and translate them into follow-on project planning.
+As further evidence of the lack of appreciation for their work, M&E specialists cite the reluctance of program management – and sometimes even of funders – to capture the lessons learned from program implementation and translate them into follow-on programming.

-• Similarly, community development projects and nonprofits seek to ensure that their funders’ ‘boxes’ for M&E are ‘ticked’ off as having been done.
+- Similarly, community development programs and nonprofits seek to ensure that their funders’ ‘boxes’ for M&E are ‘ticked’ off as having been done and dusted, so that they can move on with the ‘real’ work.

-• In both these and other contexts, the ‘box-ticking’ is typically concerned with meeting reporting requirements, thus the rush to.
+- In both these and other contexts, the ‘box-ticking’ is typically mostly concerned with meeting reporting requirements.

-The sentiment underlying the complaint of M&E specialists is that once those requirements have been met at the surface level, like a burden to be quickly shrugged off, the project team carries on without recognizing the utility of M&E for project steering purposes.
+The sentiment underlying the complaint of M&E specialists is that once those requirements have been met at the surface level, like a burden to be quickly shrugged off, the program team carries on without recognizing the utility of M&E for steering purposes.

-To add insult to injury, according to M&E specialists the M&E function even gets blamed for poor project results or accused of serving an overly intrusive investigative function.
+To add insult to injury, according to M&E specialists the M&E function even gets blamed for poor program results (apparently because the M&E function is the one that uncovered them?) or accused of serving an overly intrusive investigative function.

 And the list goes on….